cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 }
 ```

-Feel free to extend [`StargateClientOptions`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/stargateclient.ts#L139-L141) if your own client can receive further options.
+You can extend [`StargateClientOptions`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/stargateclient.ts#L139-L141) if your own client can receive further options.

-For `MySigningStargateClient` you need one extra step.
-You need to inform it about the extra encodable types it should be able to handle.
+You also need to inform `MySigningStargateClient` about the extra encodable types it should be able to handle.
 The list is defined in a registry that you can [pass as options](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/signingstargateclient.ts#L139).

 Take inspiration from the [`SigningStargateClient` source code](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/signingstargateclient.ts#L76-L80) itself.
 Collect your new types into an array: